Astrophysics

 Admission to the Program

-In addition to the application, transcripts of undergraduate work, and letters of recommendation, applicants may need to submit scores of the General Record Examinations (GRE).
-A final decision on this will be made at a later date.
+In addition to the application, transcripts of undergraduate work and letters of recommendation are required.
+The GRE is no longer required nor accepted.
 If applicable, the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) may be required too.
-Physics Graduate Record Examinations (GRE) are no longer accepted.

 Doctoral Degree Requirements